-When choosing the right motherboard for CAD and engineering, the first thing to do is gauge your level of work.
+When choosing the right motherboard for CAD and engineering, the first thing to do is to gauge your level of work.

 Without gauging your needs and where you stand in the CAD and engineering field, it will be hard to find the right hardware for yourself, including a good motherboard.

-For instance, a motherboard suggestion for someone who is a student learning the ropes of engineering design and simulation would be entirely different for someone who is designing the next Burj Khalifa or working on the simulating all the forces acting upon on a jet engine.
+For instance, a motherboard suggestion for someone who is a student learning the ropes of engineering design and simulation would be entirely different for someone who is designing the next Burj Khalifa or working on simulating all the forces acting upon a jet engine.

 In this article, we will look at the best motherboards for CAD and engineering.
 In doing so, we will briefly review motherboards from various price categories that would appeal to engineers and designers at different levels of expertise and budget range.